-It shouldn’t come as a surprise to most people (particularly to those reading this editorial on a screen) that the newspaper business has seen better days.
-It’s a model of distribution historically defined by location and physicality that has, in the last 15 years, been swallowed by the globalized, locationless, and omnipresent nature of digital consumption.
+It should come as a no surprise to most (particularly to those reading this editorial on a screen) that the newspaper business has seen better days.
+It’s a model of distribution historically defined by location and physicality that has, in the last 15 years, been swallowed by the globalized, location-less, and omnipresent nature of digital consumption.
 Social media now keeps us informed about what’s going on, for the most part, in our general vicinities, and what we want from our news outlets has shifted.
-Or has it?

 For the most part, we’ve been lucky at the Weekly.
 Our paper’s unique background and organizational ties have helped us remain resilient to some of the challenges faced by more traditional journalism outlets.
 In other ways, however, we have succumbed to the times.